BY-LAWs of the Pentagon Sailing Club, Inc.

 (3) No new nominations will be accepted at the October general meeting for the election ballot, however write-ins will be allowed.

-(4) Absentee ballots will be accepted via regular mail, email or online no later than 24 hours prior to the election.
+(4) Absentee ballots will be accepted via email, or online no later than 24 hours prior to the election.

 (5) Proxy votes will have written authorization from one regular member to another regular member to vote on her/his behalf.

 e.
 Vacancies in any elected office, except that of Commodore, shall be filled for the executive functions through appointment by the Commodore with the concurrence of a quorum of the remaining Bridge officers.
+Upon appointment and concurrence this person may perform all functions of the office to which appointed including voting on policy matters.
 A vacancy in the office of Commodore shall be filled by the Vice Commodore.
-After confirmation by the membership, appointed Bridge officers may vote on policy matters.

 g.
 The annual transfer of responsibilities will occur at the Holiday Party and Awards Dinner in December.